kyle-horne/dataquest-guided-projects/README.md

-# dataquest-guided-projects
+# dataquest-projects
-Solutions to self guided projects on the dataquest.io website
+Solutions to projects on the dataquest.io website

 <ul>
 <li><a href="USBirths.ipynb">Guided Project: Explore U.S. Births</a></li>